 Going shopping?
 Decide in advance how much you can afford to spend, and use the calculator on your phone to total everything up as you walk round the aisles.
 Going out with friends?
 Withdraw cash, and leave your cards at home so you can’t blow your budget.

 Budgeting effectively isn’t scary.
 In fact, it’s the exact opposite.
-When you have complete control of your money (and not the other way round), your confidence will soar – and you’ll work even harder towards your goal.
+When you have complete control of your money (and not the other way round), your confidence will soar.
+Now you will have a way to go travel and you’ll work even harder towards your goal.

 Grab a piece of paper and draw a vertical line down the middle of it.
 At the top left, write “NEEDS” – and at the top right, write “WANTS”.